 Missing data values can compromise the quality of estimates.
 If the outcome for discharges with missing values is different from the outcome for discharges with valid values, then sample estimates for that outcome will be biased and inaccurately represent the discharge population.
-For example, race is missing on about 5% of discharges in the 2012 NIS because some hospitals and HCUP State Partners do not supply it.
+For example, race is missing on about 6% of discharges in the 2014 NIS because some hospitals and HCUP State Partners do not supply it.
 (The percentage of missing race values was higher in previous years.)
 Therefore race-specific estimates may be biased.
 This is especially true for estimates of discharge totals by race.

-There are several techniques available to help assess and overcome this missing data bias.8 Descriptions of such data preparation and adjustment are outside the scope of this report; however, it is recommended that researchers evaluate and adjust for missing data, if necessary.
+There are several techniques available to help assess and overcome this missing data bias.2 Descriptions of such data preparation and adjustment are outside the scope of this report; however, it is recommended that researchers evaluate and adjust for missing data, if necessary.
+For details, see the report, Missing Data Methods for the NIS and the SID, available on the HCUP-US Web site.